robots-make-art-too/template/Quiz1.md

 ## Final Mission

 1. [] Copy any content into the `Quizzes\Quiz1` folder by adding it _directly_ to the `INFO.md` file
+   - THIS IS THE SHEET 6 ON GOOGLE DOC -2
    - There are other `INFO.md` files.
 Don't add your content anywhere else.

 2. [] Read the `README.md` from the `top` directory of your new repo